 Calendar of events on council land

 If you want to hold an event on land owned by the council, you will need our permission.
-To apply for permission, contact Customer Services (details below) to make a provisional booking.
-You will be sent a confirmation email of your provisional booking and an application form.
+To apply for permission, you must first contact customer services (details below) to make a provisional booking.
+We will then send you a confirmation email with full details of how to complete your event application.

-Applications must be received a minimum of 28 days before your event.
+Applications must be received a minimum of two, four or eight weeks before your event (depending on its size).
 If your event involves road closures, premises licences, temporary event notices or referral to the event safety advisory group (ESAG) we will require at least eight weeks notice in order for permissions to be obtained.

 Before planning your event, please make sure that the land you want to use is available and suitable for the type of event you are proposing.
 Current and provisional event bookings on council land are listed on the events calendar on this page.

-- We can provide a full ticketing service for event organsiers (PDF, 798KB)
+- We can provide a full ticketing service for event organisers

 How to apply for permission

-- We will add your provisional booking to the events calendar and send you a confirmation email and booking form
+- We will add your provisional booking to the events calendar and send you a confirmation email with a booking form and guidance notes

 To enable us to process your application, it is essential we have the following items: